MAPR Faculty Mentor List

-Fall 2015 MAPR Faculty Mentor List
+Fall 2020 MAPR Faculty Mentor List

 The following faculty are considering accepting new MAPR applicants into their research programs.
-It is strongly suggested that these specific faculty members be considered as potential mentors when completing Part D of the MAPR application.
+It is strongly suggested that these specific faculty members be considered as potential mentors when completing Part D of the MAPR department application.

 This procedure applies to MAPR applicants only.

-Potential Mentors, Fall 2015 Admission
+Potential Mentors, Fall 2020 Admission

 I am broadly interested in community psychology and the psychology of women.
-My research focuses on violence against women (e.g., sexual assault, domestic violence) with an emphasis on campus-based prevention, the criminal justice response to survivors, and the ways in which culture affects survivors’ experiences of abuse, help-seeking, and recovery.
+My research focuses on violence against women (e.g., sexual assault, domestic violence) with an emphasis on survivors’ experiences of abuse, help-seeking, and recovery.

 My research examines the organization of childhood and family life in communities that do not have a long history of participation of schooling.
 In particular I examine some of the ways that families organize teaching and learning in everyday family and community life and some of the strengths associated with these forms of learning.
 My work has centered on families that have historical roots in the Americas (Mexico and Central America in particular) as well as in immigrant families.